DefiPanda/HN_jobs/README.md

 By default it will return all the emails you can apply job to listed in HN who's hiring March, April and May 2013.
 You can add additional urls you would like HN_jobs to search for you as parameters at the end of command

 Usage:
-python mail.py [additional urls]
+python mail.py [optional -send your_email your_password email_title email_body your_resume_title] [optional additional urls]

 Example:
+python mail.py
 python mail.py https://news.ycombinator.com/item?id=3537881 https://news.ycombinator.com/item?id=2270790

-Goal:
-When I have time, I will write out a default mail template that you can edit with, and the program will send the tailored templated to all listed job posting emails processed by this program.
+python mail.py -send email@gmail.com passwd "Jack's Test Title" "Hey, could you please read my resume" "test.pdf"

+without "-send" parameters, HN_jobs will just print out an array of emails mined at the urls we searched.

+Happy job hunting!